divyansh2375/microservice/steps.md

 npx sequelize db:create after going to src
---you can see this now in mysql cmd there show databases it is added -- we need to add .env and src/config/config.json in gitignore
+--you can see this now in mysql cmd there show databases it is added -- we need to add .env and src/config/config.json in gitignore we made a read me file and push it to github commit-6 --but now some commit remaining and want to add in commit-6 then just git ammend git commit --ammend